reactjs/react.dev/src/content/blog/2024/04/01/react-19-upgrade-guide.md

 TODO

 ### Removing `ReactDOM.findDOMNode` {/*removing-reactdom-finddomnode*/}
-`ReactDOM.findDOMNode` was [deprecated in v16.3.0](https://legacy.reactjs.org/blog/2018/03/27/update-on-async-rendering.html) because it was a legacy escape hatch that was slow to execute, fragile to refactoring, only returned the first child, and broke abstraction levels (see more [here](https://legacy.reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage)).
+`ReactDOM.findDOMNode` was [deprecated in October 2018 (v16.6.0)](https://legacy.reactjs.org/blog/2018/10/23/react-v-16-6.html#deprecations-in-strictmode) because it was a legacy escape hatch that was slow to execute, fragile to refactoring, only returned the first child, and broke abstraction levels (see more [here](https://legacy.reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage)).
 In React 19, we're removing `ReactDOM.findDOMNode` and you'll need to migrate to using refs:

 ```js
 // Before